CASTIEL CHEN ZHUANG 庄晨

 1. Development Economics

 I consider myself primarily a development economist.
-Recently, I focus on poverty alleviation issues (especially those related to cash transfer and migration), innovation, and environmental policies.
-Concurrently, I am interested in healthcare policies that affect people's well-being in developing contexts.
+Recently, I focus on poverty/inequality issues (especially those related to cash transfer and migration), innovation, population, health, and environmental policies.
+Concurrently, I am also interested in healthcare policies that affect people's well-being in developing contexts.
 I have conducted studies investigating human capital accumulation (affected by on-the-job training, family planning, etc.), migration, and income mobility.

 Work in Progress